jchiquet/quadrupenCRAN/cran-comments.md

-This submission corrects the following request from CRAN maintainers
+Resubmission

+The initial submission corrects an error that causes the package to be archived

   _Suppress warning in C++ due to comparison between signed and unsigne integer_

+The resubmission corrects the following requests from CRAN maintainers

+- formatting in DESCRIPTION (reference/citation)
+- removing dontrun in example

+Additional changes:
-* change addresse of maintainer (julien.chiquet@inra.fr -> julien.chiquet@inrae.fr)
+  * change address of maintainer (julien.chiquet@inra.fr -> julien.chiquet@inrae.fr)

 * tested remotely with github action (macOS, ubuntu, Windows release, unbuntu devel)
 * tested remotely with winbuilder (devel)